 If you’re looking to earn rewards, normally you have to choose: a high-yield rotating-category card, or a low-maintenance flat-rate card without bonus rates.
 The Chase Freedom Flex seeks to blend those two categories a little closer together while throwing in a hefty dose of money-saving perks as well.

 The card is a great fit for a wide range of cardholders because of its $200 bonus and 3% cash back on dining purchases.
 It’s a good option if you own a Chase Sapphire Preferred or Chase Sapphire Reserve, too, because the Preferred and Reserve give you additional redemption options you don’t get with the Flex (more on that in the Redeeming Rewards section).

 Multiple cash-back rewards categories

 Foreign transaction fee

 - Multiple cash-back rewards categories: Aside from the 5% rotating quarterly cash-back opportunities, you’ll earn 3% cash back at restaurants and drug stores, and 5% cash back on Chase Ultimate Rewards travel purchases at all times.
-For a limited time and on a limited amount of purchases, you’ll also get 5% cash back on groceries and Lyft rides.
+For a limited time and on a limited amount of purchases, you’ll also get 5% cash back Lyft rides.

 - Cellphone coverage: If your cell phone is damaged or stolen and you use this card to pay your monthly bill, you can file for up to $800 in reimbursement per claim.